SsandraK/Sky/README.md

 The movement can be seen:
 [(https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbzY2eWRiZ2t0M2Y0ZmdjMDc0Zm5xcTBkcDd1bW8xaHRnb3A2dnhmMiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/DlF9BUfgWvmKsuyZrF/giphy.gif)]
-- `Ask student about pattern implementation.
-If they used BLoC ask them to explain the pattern, and check whether they implemented it correctly.
-If they used Provider ask them to explain the pattern, and check whether they implemented it correctly.
-Was the pattern implemented correctly?`

 The application uses the Provider pattern.
 Provider is a state management solution in Flutter.
 It allows you to manage and share application state efficiently across widgets without passing data down manually through constructors.